 Best Free Video Players for Windows 10 and 11 in 2026

-The best video players for Windows handle every format without asking you to install extra codecs.
-We tested seven free players on both Windows 10 and 11 to find the best options for smooth playback and low resource usage.
+The best video players for Windows handle common formats without asking you to install extra codecs.
+This comparison focuses on free players with broad codec support, hardware decoding, subtitle controls, and active maintenance on Windows 10 and 11.

-• VLC plays over 100 formats out of the box using about 120 MB of RAM
+- VLC plays over 100 formats out of the box and remains the easiest default pick

 #VLC Media Player: Best Overall Pick

 VLC has been the default recommendation for years.
-After our 2026 testing it still earns the top spot.
+Its broad codec support, regular updates, and simple setup still make it the top spot.

 VLC also doubles as a basic screen recording tool and network stream player.
 You can paste a URL to play IPTV streams or YouTube links directly.
 According to VideoLAN’s official documentation, VLC supports over 100 input formats and runs on Windows, macOS, Linux, Android, and iOS.